SiddharthRajpal/Cursor-Control-With-Hand/README.md

 Press "Q" to exit
 # Errors
-If it gives an error in cv.cvtColor change the vlue of cap in line 44 to cv.VideoCapture(0)
+If it gives an error in cv.cvtColor change the vlue of cap in line 44 to cv.VideoCapture(0) Working on fix for installing autopy, seems to work fine on jupyterlab.
 # Running
 Just install python from https://www.python.org/downloads/ and run main.py, it will check for and install any missing libraries so no need to be worried about installing them. 😀